dpaiton/dpaiton.github.io/_posts/2021-05-18-neuron-response-contours.md

 {: style="text-align: center; font-size:11pt"}

 **fig. 9**
-The 'contour' perturbation direction reveals invariance for neurons with inward-bending iso-response contours.
+The "contour" perturbation direction reveals invariance for neurons with inward-bending iso-response contours.
 Perturbing along the top neuron's iso-response contour will make the image look less like $$\Phi_{k}$$ and more like $$\nu_{\text{phase}}$$, but not by actually shifting the phase of the edge.
 However, perturbing along the bottom neuron's contour results in a phase shift.
 {: style="text-align: center; font-size:11pt"}